Fenway Health Insemination Program

 Enrollment visits and preconception counseling visits are scheduled through our program coordinator after you attend orientation.
 Insemination appointments are scheduled through our program coordinator after you receive medical clearance.
 Please email [email protected] to schedule these appointments.

-– How many days your period lasts
+• How many days your period lasts

-Ovulation Predictor Kits (required):
+Ovulation Predictor Kits (required for our program):

-We require the use of ovulation predictor kits (OPK) to verify that the luteinizing hormone (LH) surge has occurred.
+We require the use of urine ovulation predictor kits (OPKs) to verify that the luteinizing hormone (LH) surge has occurred.
 This surge usually proceeds and predicts ovulation, which will occur 24-36 hours later.
 You can use any kit brand and can purchase at pharmacies or online.
 They cost between $15-60 and come with instructions.

 Cervical Mucus Changes (optional):